gabrielkoo/safeaws-cli/README.md

 # safeaws-cli

-An AWS CLI wrapper that helps you avoid common mistakes and pitfalls with AI checking your command arguments against the command docs
+An AWS CLI wrapper that helps you avoid common mistakes and pitfalls with Amazon Bedrock's Large Language Models, checking your command arguments against the command docs

 ## Dependencies